dsingo/qlux/README.md

 `.qlux.route` either takes a function that returns a qlux layout, or subroutes.

 `.qlux.app` allows you to define a web application - GET accessible pages at specific routes.
 If you pass in routes, you'll get back a handler you can pass to `.z.ph`.

+## What's the difference between qlux and .htac?

+At the minute, not much.
+I hope to make the renderer smarter so that it can defer loading expensive components and send them to the client after the initial load.